Case Studies & Reports

 In 2017, Milan was hosting more than 6,000 asylum seekers, whose main goals is getting a job to have an income and support families in origin countries.
 However, these migrants face a wide range of obstacles to integration: bureaucracy, language, access to information, education, and culture are major preventive factors.
 For some refugees, integration into the labor force can be a long process taking years.
 Involvement in the grey market of informal jobs may present an opportunity to overcome these hurdles.
 As a result, new networks and projects have arisen with the aim of facilitating entry in the labor market.

 This case report will explore these barriers, and the experiences of refugees in search of employment.
 It will describe services provided in Milan by public institutions, private companies, associations, and non-profit institutions.
 Which factors are perceived as obstacles for refugees to get actively involved?
 To what degree do refugees rely on informal networks such as their own community or local friends versus formal institutions?
-I seek to answer these questions to improve integration in Milan, the participatory approach, and service delivery of Milan’s humanitarian community.
+The author seeks to answer these questions to improve integration in Milan, the participatory approach, and service delivery of Milan’s humanitarian community.
+He is a longtime resident of the city.

 As a result, cities such as Monterrey—very close to the border with the United States—are now perceived by migrants as a new point of arrival because of the economic opportunities that the city offers.
 In recent years Monterrey's residents have encountered different faces of migration: those who transit, who remain (without regular documentation, with visas, or as refugees).
 Through this case we observe the strategies that people who stay in the city develop to face the trauma of violence; the resources they use to integrate to the labor dynamics of the city; the strategies they use to access medical and health services; and the local actors who facilitate these integration processes.